simpleinjector/Documentation/source/lifetimes.rst

 Retrieving the disposable instances can be especially beneficial whenever you require asynchronous disposal.
 It is impossible for Simple Injector to apply asynchronous disposal, because that requires a framework-supplied abstraction that allows asynchronous disposal, e.g an `IAsyncDisposable`.
 Such abstraction however does not exist (yet).

-To mitigate this, you can define your own abstraction that allows disposable objects to flush themselves asynchronously, in such way that their `Dispose()` will not cause any blocking operations.
+To mitigate this, you can define your own abstraction that allows disposable objects to flush themselves asynchronously, in such way that their `Dispose()` method will not cause any blocking operations.
 Using the **Scope.GetDisposables** method, the following code can be used before disposing the `Scope` instance:

 .. code-block:: c#